Bilbao: Civil war and Francoist dictatorship

 The Spanish Civil War in Bilbao started with a number of small uprisings suppressed by the Republican forces.
-On 31 August 1936, the city suffered its first bombing, with a series of air bombs dropped by Nationalist airplanes.
+On 31 August 1936, the city suffered its first bombing, with multiple bombings by Nationalist bombers.
 In September, the Nationalists distributed pamphlets threatening further bombing if the city did not give up, which finally took place on 25 September when German planes, in coordination with Francoist forces, dropped at least a hundred bombs on the city.
 In May 1937, the Nationalist army besieged the town.
 The battle lasted until 19 June of that year, when Lieutenant Colonel Putz was ordered to destroy all bridges over the estuary, and the troops of the 5th Brigade took the borough from the mountains Malmasin, Pagasarri, and Arnotegi.

 With the war over, Bilbao returned to its industrial development, accompanied by steady population growth.
 In the 1940s, the city was rebuilt, starting with the bridges and by 1948, the first commercial flight took off from the local airport.
 Over the next decade, there was a revival of the iron industry, which became a strategic industrial sector in Spain, as a consequence of the economic model promoted by Francoism.
 The city received migrants from other Spanish regions looking to work in the iron industry.
 The demand for housing outstripped supply, and workers built slums on the hillsides.
 It was in this context that the first social movements arose and the strike of the Euskalduna shipyard in 1947 was the first one to take place during the Francoist dictatorship.
 In this environment of social repression, on 31 July 1959 the separatist organisation ETA was created from Basque nationalist movements.
 During the 1960s the city was the scenario of several urban projects, with the creation of new neighbourhoods like Otxarkoaga and the motorway to the French border.
 In June 1968 the University of Bilbao, the first public university, was established.
 It would later be integrated into the University of the Basque Country.

 Democracy and urban renewal

 After the end of Francoist Spain and the establishment of a constitutional monarchy, in a process known in Spain as the transition, Bilbao was able to hold democratic elections again.
 This time Basque nationalists rose to power.
 With the approval of the Statute of Autonomy of the Basque Country in 1979, Vitoria-Gasteiz was elected the seat of the government and therefore the de facto capital of the Basque Autonomous Community, although Bilbao was larger and more powerful economically.
-In the 1980s, several factors such as labor demands and the arrival of cheap labor from abroad led to a devastating industrial crisis.
+In the 1980s, several factors such as labour demands and the arrival of cheap labour from abroad led to a devastating industrial crisis.